 Note: It’s only the post that goes underground.

-So, what are the common mistakes that people make when installing a vinyl fence?
+So, what are the common mistakes people make when installing a vinyl fence?

 Not Digging Post Holes Deep Enough

-As stated above, it’s important to dig deep post holes for your vinyl fencing.
-The reason is that the soil might tend to loosen up in varying weather conditions.
+The reason is that the soil might loosen up in varying weather conditions.

-For instance, during dry weather, soil loses moisture, which might affect its movement, so ensure that the hole is deep enough.
+For instance, soil loses moisture during dry weather, which might affect its movement, so ensure that the hole is deep enough.

-Experts recommend that the fence posts should be at least two feet into the ground compacted with concrete.
+Experts recommend that the fence posts be at least two feet into the ground and compacted with concrete.

-For the case with vinyl fencing of about 6-foot or taller, it’s good that the fence post is at least 3 feet into the ground.
+For the case with vinyl fencing of about 6 feet or taller, it’s good that the fence post is at least 3 feet into the ground.